8 MIN READ

 | Investor familiarity | Strong in international business | Especially strong in fund and institutional circles | Cayman often preferred for funds |

-| Ongoing complexity | Moderate for standard use cases | Can feel heavier depending on structure | BVI often easier for straightforward ownership |
+| Ongoing complexity | Moderate for standard use cases | BVI is often easier for straightforward ownership | Cayman is often preferred for funds |

 For many founders, cost is the first filter.
 That is fair, but it should not be the only filter.
 BVI vs Cayman company setup costs usually differ in a meaningful way.
 BVI is often viewed as the more economical option for standard companies, especially where the purpose is holding shares, owning assets or sitting above operating entities.
 Cayman usually carries a higher pricing perception, especially when the structure is more institutional or fund-oriented.